Blueprint for Growth

 To set actionable goals and measurable milestones for each strategy, you MUST do the math.
 If you’re a numbers person, you are saying “Yes!
 This is in my comfort zone.”
 If instead you’re saying, “I don’t like numbers,” it’s time beat your thought distortions and learn to use some basic business analysis tools to show you the way!

 Here is a snapshot of the financial foundations for your blueprint for growth.

 In this post I’ll share perspective on the first strategy, Grow Your Core Business.
 You’ll find detailed perspectives related to expanding range of products and services and your geographic territory in parts 2 and 3.

 What is your core business?
 Caring for seniors at home or fur babies at your facility?
 Providing tonight’s dinner curbside?
 Whatever it is, your first growth opportunity is to do more of it.
 How much more?
 Do the math.

 What sales are required to breakeven?
-That’s milepost one in your Blueprint for Growth.
+That’s milestone one in your Blueprint for Growth.
 What sales would yield the return required to meet your investment goals?
-That’s milepost two, which we call Breakeven PLUS.
-A basic understanding of your cost structure and a simple breakeven formula will reveal the sales goals that serve as your mileposts.
+That’s milestone two, which we call Breakeven PLUS.
+A basic understanding of your cost structure and a simple breakeven formula will reveal the sales goals that serve as your milestones.
 Unfortunately, you can’t manage sales.
 You can only manage the activities that drive sales.